sleepy762/lucidloader/README.md

 # Bootloader

-A UEFI bootloader that aims to be a simpler implementation of GRUB.
+A UEFI bootloader that aims to be light and easy to use.

 This bootloader is being developed using the [POSIX-UEFI](https://gitlab.com/bztsrc/posix-uefi) wrapper library.